glimepiride and rosiglitazone

 Comments: Take with first meal of the day.

 What other drugs will affect glimepiride and rosiglitazone?

 Tell your doctor about all your current medicines and any you start or stop using, especially:

 This list is not complete.
 Many other medicines can increase or decrease the effects of glimepiride and rosiglitazone on lowering your blood sugar.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
-Give a list of all your medicines to any healthcare provider who treats you.
+Not all possible interactions are listed in this medication guide.